Activate (app): 2013

 In January 2013, Bloglovin' moved their headquarters to New York.
 The company continues to have an office in Stockholm, Sweden.
 Bloglovin' experienced a significant growth in signups following the demise of Google Reader.
 In May 2013, the site launched a major redesign, which included changes allowing users to curate content.

-In September 2013, The Next Web included Bloglovin' on its list of "50 New York City Startup You Need to Know About."
+In September 2013, The Next Web included Bloglovin' on its list of "50 New York City Start-ups You Need to Know About."

 2014

-In February 2014, Joy Marcus, formerly a Managing Director at Gotham Ventures was appointed chief executive officer of Bloglovin’.
-Marcus is an “industry veteran” with “experience in the media and technology industry and a proven track record launching and growing companies.”
-Prior to joining Gotham Ventures, Marcus held senior executive positions at Time Warner (AOL) and Barnes&Noble.com, and spent the early years of her career launching MTV in several countries, including Russia and South Africa.

-In April 2014, Bloglovin raised $7 million in Series A funding.
+In February 2014, Joy Marcus, formerly a managing director at Gotham Ventures, was appointed chief executive officer of Bloglovin’.
+In April 2014, Bloglovin' raised $7 million in Series A funding.
 Investor Northzone led the round, and the founders of Babble and SoulCycle invested personally in the site.
 Additionally, Bloglovin' received further investment from previous funders Betaworks, Lerer Ventures, While Star Capital, and Bassett Investment Group.
-According to CEO Marcus, this investment will primarily be used to “recruit engineering talent.”

-Christian Hernandez (WhiteStar), Bruce Jaffe (Glam Media), Paul Murphy (Betaworks, Dots), and Pär-Jörgen Pärson (Northzone) sit on the board of Bloglovin'.
+The investments were largely used for recruiting purposes.

 Name Change and CEO

-In April 2018, the company rebranded as Activate and replaced former Bloglovin' CEO Giordano Contestabile with Kamiu Lee, formerly Bloglovin's vice president of strategy and business development.
+In April 2018, the company rebranded as Activate and replaced former Bloglovin CEO Giordano Contestabile with Kamiu Lee, formerly Bloglovin's vice president of strategy and business development.
 The platform launched Activate Studio at the same time.
 The company's decision to rebrand came shortly after Northzone made significant investments in the platform.

-Android and iOS Apps

-Activate also offers apps for both Android and iOS platforms.